Frequently Asked Questions

 Features & Capabilities

-Faros AI offers a unified platform that replaces multiple single-threaded tools, providing secure, enterprise-ready solutions for engineering organizations.
-Key capabilities include AI-driven insights, seamless integration with existing tools, customizable dashboards, advanced analytics, and automation for processes like R&D cost capitalization and security vulnerability management.
-The platform delivers measurable improvements such as a 50% reduction in lead time and a 5% increase in efficiency, and supports thousands of engineers, 800,000 builds per month, and 11,000 repositories without performance degradation.
-Explore the platform.
+Faros AI provides a unified platform that replaces multiple single-threaded tools, offering AI-driven insights, seamless integration with existing workflows, customizable dashboards, advanced analytics, and robust automation.
+It supports thousands of engineers, 800,000 builds per month, and 11,000 repositories without performance degradation. (source)

-Yes, Faros AI provides several APIs to support integration and automation, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library.
-These APIs enable seamless data ingestion, analytics, and workflow automation across engineering operations.
-See documentation.
+Faros AI offers several APIs, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling integration and automation across engineering workflows. (source)

-Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications, ensuring robust security and data protection for enterprise customers.
-These certifications validate Faros AI's adherence to industry-leading standards for information security and privacy.
-See certifications.
+Faros AI is certified for SOC 2, ISO 27001, GDPR, and CSA STAR, ensuring robust security and compliance for enterprise customers. (source)

 Who can benefit from Faros AI?